unicorn-23/GwasWA/README.md

 ## Download sequence data, `--step downloadsra`

-For downloading sequence data, utilize the following commands and their respective parameters:
+To download sequence data, utilize the following commands and their respective parameters:

 -   `--sra <str>`: Download SRA files based on specified SRA accessions.
 Separate multiple accessions by spaces.
 -   `--sralist <filename>`: Download SRA files using a list in a `srr_list.txt` file.
 Each line in the file represents a SRA accession.